 Award Description: The Scholarship is tenable from nine to twelve months, in accordance with the chosen academic program at Cambridge.
 There are two different degree courses available to applicants for the Churchill Scholarship: the MPhil (Master of Philosophy) and MASt (Master of Advanced Study).
 The standard MPhil is a research degree, a program that entails full-time research in a lab, and culminates in a thesis and a viva (an oral examination).
 The MASt is a taught degree course comprising lectures and written examinations.
 Some MPhil courses involve a mixture of taught courses and a research paper, and most MASt courses provide the opportunity to write a research paper.
 You should check each department’s website for a full description of each course.
 See this list of Programs of Study eligible for the Scholarship.
-Fifteen Churchill Scholarships are awarded annually.
+Sixteen Churchill Scholarships are awarded annually.
 The Churchill provides an opportunity for independent research (often leading to publications) that Churchill Scholars will not find again until well into their PhD programs; to form friendships with future colleagues from around the world; and to enjoy an environment that is well-balanced between academic work, social life, and extracurriculars.
 Benefits of the Churchill Scholarship are listed below and described in this short and inspiring video featuring Churchill Scholars.

 - students are able to conduct independent research (with no other academic obligations at all) at one of the best-resourced universities in the world

 - Cambridge labs tend to treat Master’s students as equals, rather than as junior members of a research group.

 - Most students call their Cambridge year the best of their lives, for the intellectual growth, opportunity to explore new things both inside and outside the lab, and for finding a work-life balance that they did not have before.